Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 - preserve compressed `.mxl` containers,
 - preserve full engraving or layout state,
 - preserve arbitrary text directions or rich notation objects,
-- preserve lyrics that only exist on tied continuations with no stable onset anchor,
+- preserve the original timing and fragmentation of lyrics that were attached to tied continuations,
 - infer aesthetically optimal voice spelling or beaming,
 - act as a generic MusicXML editor.